yandex/perforator/docs/en/reference/language-support/java.md

 Following requirements must be met:

-* HotSpot JVM version TODO or newer is used.
+* HotSpot JVM version 17 or newer is used.

 * JVM is running with `-XX:+PreserveFramePointer` flag.